 - Will I need to open a bank account in Japan?

-- You will need to open a bank account for paying your Rent for your room in the TUFS International Residences, as well as for receiving scholarship payments or any income from part-time jobs.
+You will need to open a bank account to your rent for your room in the TUFS International Residences, as well as for receiving scholarship payments or any income from part-time jobs.
 Also, we have an orientation for opening a bank account after you arrive at Japan.

 - Are students guaranteed a room in the on-campus dormitory?
 What are the application procedures?